MicrosoftDocs/quantum-docs/articles/overview-understanding-quantum-computing.md

 In 1994, Peter Shor showed that a scalable quantum computer could break classical cryptographic schemes such as the Rivest–Shamir–Adleman (RSA) scheme, which is widely used in e-commerce for secure data transmission.
 This scheme is based on the practical difficulty of factoring prime numbers by using classical algorithms.

 Quantum cryptography promises information security by harnessing basic physics rather than complexity assumptions.
 RSA is safe today because a scalable quantum computer is not yet available.
 But after quantum computers are built at large scale, polynomial time quantum algorithms might attack the underlying math problems for these cryptosystems.
-RSA would then become unsafe.

 With the anticipation of a sufficiently large and fault-tolerant quantum computer, active research is underway to: